frankkramer-lab/aucmedi/README.md

-# AUCMEDI - Automated Classification of Medical Images
+# AUCMEDI - A Framework for Automated Classification of Medical Images

 description bla bla

+For multi-label classification:
+- Sigmoid instead of softmax
+- Use binary_crossentropy instead of categorical

 ## Getting started: 60 seconds to automated medical image classification